kaditya25/game-engine/tmux/README.md

 You can have a look at all tmux settings by inspecting the file `~/.tmux.conf`.

-To set up a tmux session tailored for working in `game-engine`, open a new terminal and type `stmux`.
+To set up a tmux session tailored for working in Game Engine, open a new terminal and type `stmux`.